amitjoy/amitjoy.github.com/_posts/2016-01-29-Convert-A-Raw-List-To-A-Generic-List.md

 ---
 layout: post
 title: "Convert a raw List to a generic List"
-author: Amit Kumar Mondal
+author: Amit_Kumar_Mondal
 modified:
-excerpt:
+excerpt: How to convert a raw List to its generic counterpart?
 tags: [Java]
 ---